Bob Dole: Death and funeral

 In February 2021, Dole announced that he had been diagnosed with stage four lung cancer, and subsequently underwent immunotherapy, forgoing chemotherapy due to its negative effect on his body.
 He died of complications from the disease in his sleep at his home in Washington, D.C., on the morning of December 5, 2021, at age 98.

 Numerous politicians paid tribute to Dole after his death, including President Joe Biden and former presidents Jimmy Carter, Bill Clinton, George W. Bush, Barack Obama and Donald Trump.
 President Biden issued an order for flags to be flown at half-staff through December 11, 2021, with Speaker of the United States House of Representatives Nancy Pelosi and Majority Leader of the United Senate Chuck Schumer announcing that Dole would lie in state at the U.S. Capitol on December 9.

-A funeral service was held at Washington National Cathedral on December 10, 2021, and was attended by President Biden with First Lady Jill Biden, Vice President Kamala Harris with her husband, second gentleman Doug Emhoff, former president and opponent in the 1996 election Bill Clinton, former vice presidents Mike Pence from Indiana, Dick Cheney from Wyoming and Dan Quayle from Indiana, Minority Leader of the United States Senate Mitch McConnell from Kentucky, and former U.S. senate members Pat Roberts and Tom Daschle, among others.
+A funeral service was held at Washington National Cathedral on December 10, 2021, and was attended by President Biden with First Lady Jill Biden, Vice President Kamala Harris with her husband, second gentleman Doug Emhoff, former president and opponent in the 1996 election Bill Clinton, former vice presidents Mike Pence from Indiana, Dick Cheney from Wyoming and Dan Quayle from Indiana, Minority Leader of the United States Senate Mitch McConnell from Kentucky, and former U.S. Senate members Pat Roberts and Tom Daschle, among others.
 Later that same day, a memorial ceremony was held at the National World War II Memorial where Chairman of the Joint Chiefs of Staff General Mark Milley, actor Tom Hanks and Today Show co-anchor Savannah Guthrie were among those who spoke.

-Dole's casket then returned to Kansas where a memorial service was held at the Catholic Church in his boyhood home of Russell on December 11.
+Dole's casket was then returned to Kansas where a memorial service was held at the Catholic Church in his boyhood home of Russell on December 11.
 The service was open to the public.
 Speakers included Governor of Kansas Laura Kelly, U.S. Senate members Jerry Moran and Roger Marshall and former U.S. Senate member Pat Roberts.
 His casket then went to lie in repose at the Kansas State Capitol.
-Following that, the casket returned to Washington and Dole was interred at Arlington National Cemetery.
+Following that, the casket was returned to Washington and Dole was interred at Arlington National Cemetery.